 Medications: Some medications of themselves will cause a person to appear mentally incompetent.
 Other medications may trigger an adverse reaction in some patients, or in combination with other drugs.

 Intoxication: When a person is intoxicated, whether voluntarily or involuntarily, they may appear to be mentally incompetent -- and they may in fact be mentally incompetent until they return to sobriety.

 Physical Illness: Sometimes an illness or chronic pain condition can cause a person to show signs of stress, anxiety, depression, confusion, or other emotions and behaviors that suggest a mental health problem when the problem is in fact physical.

 Mental Illness or Developmental Disability: A history of mental health issues that impair cognitive function, including those that have required prior treatment, hospitalization or medication, will generally support an impression of mental incompetence, but at the same time it's important to consider any distorting effects from underlying conditions when evaluating a person's mental condition.
 For example, a person may be competent despite having a focal deficit - such as a poor ability to remember names, or numbers and dates, or problems with short-term memory.

 Injury: A traumatic injury, notably including a blow to the head, can cause a person to show emotions or behaviors suggestive of a mental health problem, but which may be alleviated by time or treatment.

 Depending upon the reasons for your investigation of the person's mental competence, you may have access to family members, caregivers, medical professionals, and others who can help shed light on the person's competence, and why they are or are not concerned.
-You may be able to determine whether your observations are typical, or if the person is usually more or less competent.
+By speaking with others involved in the person's care, you may be able to determine whether your observations are typical or if the person is usually more or less competent.
 You may learn of sudden changes in behavior, or of illnesses or trauma that suggest a problem, or which could explain why a mentally competent person might appear incompetent.